 Refer to the most recent five years of annual academic program assessment reports available in Xitracs.

 IRE will provide your current curriculum map, if available.
 If no map exists, complete the table below.
 In the column headings across the top, list all program-level student learning outcomes (SLO), and in the column on the left, list the major courses offered by the program.
 Identify within the cells of the table the courses in which each SLO is introduced (I), reinforced (R), and mastered (M).
-(See sample below)
+(See sample below.)